ibm-cloud-docs/cloud-object-storage/iam/service-credentials.md

 2. In the side navigation, click **Service Credentials**.
 3. Click **New credential** and provide the necessary information.
 If you want to generate HMAC credentials, click on `Advanced Options` to reveal the 'Include HMAC Credential' option.
 Verify the option is selected before continuing.
 4. Click **Add** to generate service credential.

+When creating a service credential, it is possible to provide a value of `None` for the role.
+This will prevent the creation of unintended or unnecessary IAM access policies.
+Any access policies for the associated service ID will need to be managed using the IAM console or APIs.
+{: tip}

 The credential has the following values: